High Sierra Trail Day 4 – Kern Canyon: Moraine Lake to Junction Meadow

 - No pit toilet… bury it and pack out your paper!!

-- Fire rings available (Check for restrictions!)
+- Fire rings available (Check for fire restrictions!)

 - If you get an early-morning start from Moraine Lake, you’ll quickly find yourself in some beautiful meadows looking north towards Mt Kaweah, which could be stunning in the early-morning light.
 It’s a tough decision… the meadows could be beautiful at sunrise, but so was Moraine Lake.